 Get Involved at UMW

 Want to get involved in service and volunteer work at UMW?
 Want to work to create positive community-driven social change?
-We offer several ways for students to connect to community, including volunteering, doing an internship, studying abroad, and taking a community-engaged class.
+We offer several ways for students to connect to their community, including volunteering, doing an internship, studying abroad, and taking a community-engaged class.
 Getting involved can help you learn more about the world around you, find out what you want to do with your career, and make a positive difference in the world.

 Learn more about our community and real-world issues by volunteering with a local organization or working on a service project.
 Here are a few good places to start: